artidoro/frank/README.md

 The leaderboard website is accessible here https://frank-benchmark.herokuapp.com

+## Updates and Fixes
+- 7/20/2021 We fixed an issue with BertScore results reported in the paper.
+The new results are live on the leaderboard and the file with baseline results `baseline_factuality_metrics_outputs.json` has been updated.
+It appears that overall BertScore P Art performs best overall.
+However, we also observe BertScore primarily focuses on Content verifiability errors and is not strong at Semantic Frame errors and Discourse errors.
+- 6/16/2021 Validation-Test splits for FRANK.

 ## Data
 The `data` repository contains the data to run new evaluation metrics and the collected human judgements to compute correlations and anaylsis.
 All the data comes from the test split of each dataset.
 We use the hashes from the original datasets to identify the documents.